DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 });
 ```

-Let's see that all together for our first test.
+Let's see that all together for the first test.

 ```javascript
 const { setup, teardown } = require('../helpers');